 The regulator’s work will be finalised in 2020.

-ICO fines PPI claims company £120,000 for millions of nuisance texts
+ICO fines PPI claims firm £120,000 for millions of nuisance texts

 The Information Commissioner’s Office (ICO) has fined a PPI claims management company £120,000 for sending millions of unlawful spam texts about its services.